lromeraj/isbd-emu/README.md

 If the port is not specified the default value `25` will be used, Gmail's _SMTP_ works on: `25`, `465` and `587` ports.

 # Behavior
-Here we'll describe a little about how the Iridium SBD emulator operates depending on different conditions:
+Here we'll describe how the Iridium SBD emulator operates depending on different conditions:

 - When a _MO_ message reaches the GSS this message is queued and **will be sent over each defined transport**, if the message reaches it's destination over at least one transport it is considered as received by the vendor application, otherwise the message will be requeued, this is the expected original Iridium behavior.